-This time we will make the farmer's problem more complex by adding the farmer himself to the bunch.
-That way his presence will keep the wolf from eating the goat and the goat from eating the cabbage.
+This time, we will make the farmer's problem more complex by adding the farmer himself to the bunch.
+That way, his presence will keep the wolf from eating the goat, and the goat from eating the cabbage.

-- Write a canonical SOP expression, and then simplify it. - Create a new project named lab3step3.qpf, and save your file under \CPRE281\Lab03\lab3step3. - Use Verilog to create a digital circuit for the alarm.
-You can choose either the structural or the behavioral description (HINT: use the one that uses fewer lines of code). - Use the DE2-115 board to verify your circuit operates properly.
+- First, write a canonical SOP expression.
+Record your expression in the lab report. - Second, simplify this SOP expression and record this new expression in the lab report.
+This is the circuit that you will implement. - Create a new project named lab3step3.qpf, and save your file under \CPRE281\Lab03\lab3step3. - Use Verilog to create a digital circuit for the alarm.
+You can choose either the structural or the behavioral description. - Use the DE2-115 board or ModelSim to verify your circuit operates properly.
 Show your results to the lab instructor.